All Episodes

 That's my version of a taco.

-Um let me ask you this, uh, because you're you just had your district change shifted, gerrymandered.
+Let me ask you this, because you just had your district change shifted, gerrymandered.

-Uh is that in any way gonna impact your ability to win re-election in November.
+Is that in any way going to impact your ability to win reelection in November?

 Absolutely not.

-The district does does not change the values of of who we are.
+The district does not change the values of who we are.

-Cameron County um pretty much has my the biggest population.
+Cameron County pretty much has the biggest population.

-Um also hidalgo, we lost Idaho by less than 200 votes.
+Also, Isago, we lost Isago by less than 200 votes.

-We're very confident in that through our hard work and dedication, now we're the incumbent, we're gonna be able to raise the funds that we need to get the message across our district.
+We're going to be able to raise the funds that we need to get the message across our district.

-The one thing that I took out of these articles today that I totally agree with that there is a chance for once-in-a-generation political realignment.
+The one thing that I took out of these articles today that I totally agree with, that there is a chance for a once-in-a-generation political realignment.

-Um I represent the values of of working men and women in this country, the the people that really do make this country great.
+I represent the values of working men and women in this country, the people that really do make this country great.

 My parents both grew up very poor.

-Um I I I think they took great satisfaction knowing that we we all were able to do good things in our life before they passed away many, many years ago.
+I think they took great satisfaction knowing that we all were able to do good things in our life before they passed away many, many years ago.

-But um these are the values that I think all good Americans share.
+But these are the values that I think all good Americans share.

-I don't I don't Congresswoman, I don't care what people come from.
+Congresswoman, I don't care where people come from.

 Do it legally.